-Yeah, I had seen those!
+Yeah, I’d seen those!
 I didn’t know he filmed those videos until we kicked it.
 I was hyped.
-Because Nike don’t want you to have some random ass footage come out I was stoked knowing he was going to be behind it alongside Aaron Meza.
+Nike don’t want you to have some random ass footage come out I was stoked knowing he was going to be behind it alongside Aaron Meza.
 Jacob did a really good job on the video.
 It was comfortable and fun.
 When we met we became good friends, I felt like I already knew him.

 You met Casper [Brooker] and Kryon [Davis] on the first Trust Fall filming trip to Poland.
 What was your first impression of those two?

 They were dope.
 I think I had already met Casper, in New York, but it was my first time meeting Kyron.
 When we met it was lit, I knew he was going to be my homie.

 Poland is crazy, me and Kyron almost got into a fight with some dudes.
 We went to some party, and it was fun, but when we were leaving Kyron was taking a piss on a gate.
 This dude’s girlfriend was a couple of feet away from him and the girl called Kyron a “monkey” or something.

 He got pissed off.
 Then the girl’s boyfriend comes up and starts trying to press Kyron.
 I saw all these dudes surround Kyron so I walked over to de-stress the whole situation.

 It was these Polish dudes and me and Kyron yelling back and forth.
 We were just like, “Yo, tell your girl not to call anyone a ‘monkey’, that’s disrespectful.
 Don’t be on some racist shit.”